Nick689/CustomPOS/Readme.md

 Demo version can only manage one user at a time due to the different type of database (HSQLDB) it use.

 ## Licence
-This program is free and can be used and modifyed without licence.
+This program is free to use and modify.